aori-io/aori-sdk-ts/README.md

 As a market maker (or a market taker if the market maker has chosen not to make the settlement transaction), you will need to execute to settle the orders on-chain and process the non-custodial exchange of assets.

-This requires interaction with the on-chain smart settlement contract at `defaultOrderAddress`.
+This requires interaction with the on-chain smart settlement contract at `AORI_ZONE_ADDRESS`.

 ```typescript
 import { OrderToExecute, ResponseEvents } from "@aori-io/sdk";